 The following example is for a 2D system which will be expanded later to a 3D system.
-A satellite constellation is being used, and each satellite transmits a spread spectrum signal and has its own unique code key.
-The code key may be 20 The User is at one of the foci, the third satellite is at the other. a PN key or it may be produced by other means.
+A satellite constellation is being used, and each satellite transmits a spread spectrum 25 signal and has its own unique code key.
+The code key may be a PN key or it may be produced by other means.
 It is assumed that the User is receiving a signal in straight paths from one or more satellites and that there is a straight path from the satellites to the target and from the target to the User and that the range and bearing from the User to each satellite is known.
-As 25 a result, the length of the path from each satellite reflected from the target is also known.
+As a result, the length of the path from each satellite reflected from the target is also known.

 The distance from each satellite to the User can be known in several ways.
-One method is to use GPS for the location of the User and for the satellites to broadcast their GPS positions 30 (regardless of how their positions are determined).
+One method is to use GPS for the location of 35 the User and for the satellites to broadcast their GPS positions (regardless of how their positions are determined).
 Another method is for the User to use GPS, an accurate clock, and an ephemeris that gives the locations of satellites for a period of time in advance.
-Another method is for the User to have an accurate clock and for the satellites to include the time of 35 transmission in their signals.
+Another method is for the User to have an 40 accurate clock and for the satellites to include the time of transmission in their signals.
 Another method is for the User to send a signal to the appropriate satellite which responds with a signal that the User can use to get the range and bearing to that satellite.
 Thereafter, Inertial Navigation may be used.
-This method has the advantage that it does not use GPS but 40 would be limited to those times when radio silence by the User is not necessary.
+45 This method has the advantage that it does not use GPS but would be limited to those times when radio silence by the User is not necessary.
 A further method is to build a simplified form of Global Navigation Satellite System (GNSS) into GRS (and kept secret) as a military backup to GPS.
-It does not have to be as accurate as GPS because its purpose is to sense 45 other aircraft in order to prevent a collision.
+It does not 50 have to be as accurate as GPS because its purpose is to sense other aircraft in order to prevent a collision.
 It is not necessarily for delivering weapons, which has the opposite goal.

-When the User receives a reflected signal from the target a cross correlation is performed using the code keys for the satellites in order to determine which satellite the reflected 50 signal is coming from.
+When the User receives a reflected signal from the target a cross correlation is performed using the code keys for the 55 satellites in order to determine which satellite the reflected signal is coming from.
 The use of an ephemeris would allow the User to test only for those satellites that are visible.